Skip to content

 Sanctions too often end up harming the very communities they are intended to help.

-IWSJ, Opinion foreign policy, HumanRights, rights, sanction, sanctions
+IWSJ foreign policy, HumanRights, Opinion, rights, sanction, sanctions

 Is Turkey Overextending?

-by Zissis Marmarelis2 Dec 2020Leave a comment
+by Zissis Marmarelis2 Dec 202022 Dec 2025Leave a comment

 Turkey is isolating itself through its expansionist foreign policy.